Skip to content

 Rule actions

 Custom rules begin with either the match or ignore keyword, followed by predicates combined with event fields.
 A policy may have any number of match or ignore rules.
-If a policy has multiple rules, SLS evaluates the rules in the order shown beginning from the top of the list.
+If a policy has multiple rules, SLS evaluates the rules in the order shown starting from the top of the list.

 Event fields

 Each policy has its own set of valid event fields, including metadata related to containers, images, programs, ports, files, users, groups, and more.
-When deciding which event fields to include from the policy's range of valid event fields, we recommend starting with basic "known good" or "known bad" resources so you can become more familiar with configuration.
+When deciding which event fields to include from the policy's range of valid event fields, we recommend starting with basic "known good" or "known bad" resources so you can become more familiar with configuring them.

-For instance, if you know that your developers frequently spawn interactive shells ssh as part of their work, you should use the parentProgramName == "ssh" event field plus the ignore action to ensure your developers' legitimate behaviors don't generate alerts.
+For example, if you know that your developers frequently spawn interactive shells ssh as part of their work, you can use the parentProgramName == "ssh" event field plus the ignore action to ensure your developers' legitimate behaviors don't generate alerts.

 Example